 God got sick of me and threw me on the steps of the Church and the Church saved me.

 In the six and a half years she worked there, she was inventing her life by getting a divorce, finishing her degree, watching the Beacon building become finished and realized that she wanted to serve people and her co-workers all became her family.
 Tracie now has a Masters Degree and plans on getting her Ph.D.
 She has worked for Compassionate Houston and Brigid’s Place.
 She was the Associate Director of Development of Healthcare for the Homeless and had her company as an independent consultant for small businesses and non-profits.
 Being an entrepreneur is hard, and Tracie needed a steady income, so she began to tutor through HISD and is finishing up her teacher’s certification.
 She now teaches 2nd-grade math at Felix Cook Elementary School and loves it.
 She is writing her story and inventing her life.

 Tracie Jae – Her Passion

 Tracie’s passion is helping others see their best self.
 We put that to the test, and she is good.
 She gets you to ask yourself the hard questions about your life and acts as an introspective guide.
 She doesn’t like to call herself a life coach, but she will help you invent your path and write your story too.
 Tracie is all about not allowing people to give their power away, and she has shown that she is the ultimate in not giving away her power.
 She has struggled, survived, fallen and thrived and we feel blessed that she has crossed our path.
-We are also pleased that Tracie will be writing a new column for J-Vibe called, WIMM: Would I Marry Me and Other Big Life Questions.
+We are also pleased that Tracie will be writing a new column for Just Vibe Houston called, WIMM: Would I Marry Me and Other Big Life Questions.
 We can’t wait for you to read Tracie Jae and her advice because we know you will love her as much as we do, because she truly does just vibe.